gerner/stellarpunk/designs/story.md

 # Ideas

+## Modempunk

+Retro, lo-fi computing and connectivity.
+No instant information across the universe becase they use super low bitrate communication, so it's extremely expensive to transmit information over long distances.
+Maybe some super wealthy/powerful folks can do it, but most people rely on lo-fi communication that might be very out of date.

+This helps to explain why getting price information is so tricky.

 ## "The Lead", Investigative Reporter

 While docked at a station you get a message from the manager of a different